bgamari/ghc-wiki-import/repositories.md

 The table above is maintained manually and can sometimes get out of sync.
 If in doubt, the primary data source is  the [ packages](http://git.haskell.org/ghc.git/blob_plain/HEAD:/packages) file in the top-level `ghc.git` repo folder.

+## `transformers`

+The `transformers` library's upstream uses `darcs`.
+In order to track this library, we maintain a git mirror ([ http://git.haskell.org/darcs-mirrors/transformers.git](http://git.haskell.org/darcs-mirrors/transformers.git)) generated using `darcs export` mirror which is periodically updated by `git.haskell.org`.
+However, due to the tendency for the import mechanism to produce non-fast-forward branches, the commits in this mirror need to be manually pulled into the submodule used by GHC,

 ## Infrastructure